Revolutionizing Road Safety: Role of Computer Vision in Vehicle Collision Prediction

 Collision Avoidance System

-Foundations of Computer Vision in Collision Detection
+How Computer Vision Works in Collision Detection

 At its core, computer vision involves extracting meaningful information from visual data, making it a natural fit for tasks such as object detection, recognition, and tracking.
 In the context of vehicle collision detection, computer vision systems leverage a myriad of techniques to interpret and respond to the dynamic visual cues present in the surrounding environment.